-Our Designated Safeguarding Lead Person in school is Mr Stephen Warrell.
+Our Designated Safeguarding Lead in school is Mr Stephen Warrell.

-The Deputy Designated Safeguarding Lead Person is Mrs Sarah Wallace.
+The Deputy Designated Safeguarding Leads are Mrs Sarah Wallace and Mrs Sharon Thomas

 The School has adopted the definition of the term ‘Safeguarding’ used in the Children Act 2004.